brooklynrail/brooklynrail-platform/content/events/2022/08/charles-gaines-the-american-manifest.md

 ---
 title: "Charles Gaines: The American Manifest"
-deck: Featuring Gaines and Thyrza Nichols Goodeve
+deck: "Featuring Gaines and Thyrza Nichols Goodeve "
 summary: "Artist Charles Gaines joins Rail Editor-at-Large Thyrza Nichols Goodeve for a conversation.
-We conclude with a poetry reading. "
+We conclude with a poetry reading by andriniki mattis. "
 people:
   - person: charles-gaines
   - person: thyrza-nichols-goodeve